 PHP and MySQL Web Development, Fifth Edition by Laura Thomson and Luke Welling is a 2017 publication and a clear labor of love from the authors of this book who are working engineers wishing to relay their practical experience.

 The book declares they wanted to make a book that actually teaches people.
-With already five editions under its belt, I appreciate the authors revisit this book and continue to make it relevant for learners.
+With already five editions under its belt, I appreciate the author's revisiting this book and continuing to make it relevant for learners.

 The book includes the following sections: